 During this phase, the project sponsor requests the State DOT initiate the flexible funding transfer process.
 The project sponsor also develops a TrAMS application (Transit Award Management System, FTA's grant management software).
 If the project sponsor represents an organization that has never previously received FTA funding assistance, please contact the FTA Region Office to discuss options and processes.
-The State DOT submits the completed flexible funds transfer request (via FHWA Form 1575 or the Financial Management Information System (FMIS)) to their FHWA Division Office.
+The State DOT submits the completed flexible funds transfer request (via FHWA Form 1575c or the Financial Management Information System (FMIS)) to their FHWA Division Office.
 The FHWA Division Office reviews and approves (if applicable) the request and then sends the request to FHWA HQ.
 The FHWA Division Office informs the State DOT and FTA Regional Office of the verified transfer request via an info-only email.
+At end of the chapter, click on the relevant entity type to navigate to the next step.